Introducing Edgio Applications v7Find out what's new.

 VariableDescription

 EVENT_IDRepresents the system-defined ID assigned to the request that was identified as a threat.
-Find out detailed information about the detected threat by passing this ID to the Get Event Log Entry endpoint (REST API).

 CLIENT_IPRepresents the IP address of the device that submitted the detected threat.